NEAL CONAN, HOST:

 CONAN: Ray Madoff, a professor at Boston College Law School, the author of "Immortality and the law: The Rising Power of the American Dead."
 And she joined us today from member station, WBUR, in Boston.

 Tomorrow, in this hour, Political Junkie Ken Rudin joins us.
 It's the TALK OF THE NATION, from NPR News.
 I'm Neal Conan, in Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.